Open Now — 24/7 Plumbing

 Blockage Pipes Caused Tree Roots

 Invasive tree roots can wreak havoc on your home’s plumbing system, causing blockages, leaks, and even pipe breakages.
-In Australia, several tree species are notorious for their aggressive root systems that seek out water sources, including your plumbing.
-To prevent and manage these issues:
+In Australia, several tree species are notorious for their aggressive root systems that seek out water sources, including your sewer pipes.
+To prevent tree roots from damaging your plumbing, consider the following measures:

-• Identify problematic trees: Familiarise yourself with trees known for invasive roots, such as willows, fig-trees, and gum trees.
-Avoid planting these near your plumbing.
+• Identify problematic trees: Familiarise yourself with trees known for aggressive roots, such as willows, fig trees, gum trees, camphor laurels, and Illawarra flame trees.
+Avoid planting these near sewer pipes or plumbing systems.

 • Root barriers: Install root barriers around your plumbing to prevent roots from growing into pipes.
 These physical barriers can be made of metal, plastic, or concrete.